accso/java9-jigsaw-examples/jigsaw-examples/example_layer-hierarchy/readme.md

 * `mod.u_bottom_middle_top` (in layer top) is a module, which could theoretically end up in all layers but is already resolved in top layer.

 ### Example shows ...
-The example shows how a layer hierarchy can be built up (see `mod.main/pkgmain.LayerBuilder` and `mod.layers/pkglayer.*.java`)
+1. The example shows how a layer hierarchy can be built up (see `mod.main/pkgmain.LayerBuilder` and `mod.layers/pkglayer.*.java`, in the Jigsaw boot layer)
 - For that, we use a tree of layers.
 See mod.layers for our tree data structure.
 Each of the tree nodes has a name, a level and a reference to a Jigsaw layer.
 - The layer tree hierarchy is read from a JSON file.
 - Each name of a layer tree node must be unique.
 - Modules (`mod.u*`, `mod.x*`, `mod.y*`, `mod.z*`) are added to the layers (see section "Modules ...").

-The example shows also how modules in different layers can interact with each other (see section "Modules ...").
+2. The example shows also how modules in different layers can interact with each other via derivation and delegation (see section "Modules ...").

-Finally, the examples shows how the class `mod.main/pkgmain.ModuleCaller` (in the Jigsaw boot layer) can call any other class in any other module in the layer hierarchy via reflection.
+3. Finally, the examples shows how one can call any other class in any other module in the layer hierarchy via reflection (see `mod.main/pkgmain.ModuleCaller`, in the Jigsaw boot layer).